nalapalu/nalapalu/README.md

 # Chiranjeevi Nalapalu

-## Analyst | Scientist | Educator
+## Data Analyst | PhD Physics | Python, SQL, Excel, Tableau

-- Hi, I’m Chiranjeevi, PhD in Climate Physics.
+- Hi, I’m Chiranjeevi, PhD Physics.
 - Reach me at : [Linkedin](https://www.linkedin.com/in/nalapalu/)

-Result-driven scientist with a strong foundation in extracting actionable insights from complex data and driving business decisions.
-4 +years of experience in data analytics in Python, MATLAB, and R. Proficient in analyzing extensive datasets employing data science methodologies and visualization techniques.
-Approach challenges with a systematic approach, thereby delivering innovative solutions.
+- Result-driven data analyst with a strong foundation in extracting actionable insights from complex data and driving business decisions.
+4 +years of experience in data analytics in Python and SQL.
+Proficient in analyzing extensive datasets employing data science methodologies and visualization techniques.
+Leveraging my PhD in Physics to apply machine learning and statistical modeling for data-driven problem-solving.

 <h2> &nbsp;Tech Stack</h2>